dminischetti/dminischetti.github.io/content/_index.md

 title: "Dominic Minischetti"
 description: "This is the homepage of Dominic Minischetti"
 ---
----
-title: "Dominic Minischetti"
-description: "A digital sandbox where tech, life, and creativity meet."
----

 **Welcome to my digital sandbox** – a place where technology, work, and life come together.
 Here, I share my experience as a developer, my thoughts on tech, and bits of my personal journey.
 Expect a mix of coding, problem-solving, and everyday adventures.

 *(Why "sandbox"?
 In programming, a sandbox is a safe space to test ideas.
 This site is my own sandbox—where I experiment, learn, and have fun!
 My daughter even drew a sandbox for me as a logo. ❤️)*